shriprem/GotoLineCol-NPP-PythonScript/README.md

 ### Known Issues
 1. Character code display in the call tip is functional with SBCS (Single-Byte Character Sets) and LTR (left-to-right) direction.
 With MBCS (Bulti-Bytes Character Sets) or RTL (right-to-left) direction, results will not be reliable.

-2. If _`iCaretHiliteDuration`_ is set to a high value (> 3 seconds), and the user tries to rerun the script while the previous execution is still running, the PythonScript engine will display an error message: "Another script is still running..."
-So set this parameter to 3 seconds or lower.
+2. If _`iCaretHiliteDuration`_ is set to a high value (> 3 seconds), and the user tries to rerun the script while the previous execution is still running, the Python Script plugin will display an error message: "_Another script is still running..._" So set this parameter to 3 seconds or lower.

 ### Included Files
 1. **`GotoLineCol_Barebones.py`**: This file has only four lines of code.
 Intended to give a quick understanding of the core functionality in the main **GotoLineCol.py** script.